 Are you missing one or more teeth?
 You may be a good candidate for dental bridges.
-This restorative treatment option restores multiple consecutive missing teeth and is secured to adjacent teeth or dental implants.
-But why should missing teeth be replaced in the first place, and what are the options for dental bridges?
+This restorative treatment option restores many consecutively missing teeth.
+Our dentist can secure it to either adjacent teeth or dental implants.
+But why should you replace missing teeth in the first place, and what are your options for dental bridges in our Charlotte, NC dental office?

 - Tooth Decay